Agricultural Marketing Service, USDA.

 Producers and handlers.
 Producers and handlers, domestic and foreign, apply to certifying agents for organic certification, submit detailed information documenting their specific practices, provide annual updates to continue their certification, and report changes in their practices.
 Producers include farmers, livestock and poultry producers, and wild crop harvesters.
 Handlers include those who transport or transform food and include millers, bulk distributors, food manufacturers, processors, or packers.
 Some handlers are part of a retail operation that processes organic products in a location other than the premises of the retail outlet.
-Based upon AMS NOP's 2012 List of certified organic operations, there are approximately 25,000 certified operations globally.
+Based upon AMS NOP's Organic Integrity Database (INTEGRITY) on August 7, 2019, there are approximately 42,309 certified operations globally.

 AMS believes that operations using product labels containing the term “organic” handle an average of 20 labels annually.
-Based upon AMS NOP's 2012 List of certified organic operations, there are over 10,800 certified organic handlers.
-For each certified handler, AMS estimates that the average annual burden to develop product labels with organic claims is one hour per product label times 20 product labels per handler.
-The annual burden will be lower for smaller operations and higher for large operations that produce a significant volume of organic processed product.
+Based on INTEGRITY on August 7, 2019, there are over 18,584 certified organic handlers.
+For each certified handler, AMS estimates that the average annual burden to develop product labels with organic claims is two hour per product label times 20 product labels per handler.
+The annual burden will be lower for smaller operations and livestock feed handlers, and higher for large operations that produce a significant volume of organic processed product.

 Interested parties.
 Any interested party may petition the National Organic Standards Board (NOSB) for the purpose of having a substance evaluated for recommendation to the Secretary for inclusion on or deletion from the National List.
 Based on the number of petitions received in the past, AMS estimates 25 parties petitioning the NOSB to amend the National List in a given year.
 The annual burden for each interested party to prepare a complete petition is an average of 30 hours.